OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-item-data-in-a-compose-form.md

 ---
 title: Get and set item data in a compose form in Outlook | Microsoft Docs
-description: Learn what data is available in an Outlook compose form add-in.
+description: Get or set various properties of an item in an Outlook add-in in a compose scenario, including its recipients, subject, body, and appointment location and time.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins